foohardt/language-model/README.md

 ### How does it work

 The text generation is done at the character level.
 Therefore the model takes an input tensor of shape [number of examples, sample length, char set size] as one-hot encoding of sequences of characters according to sample length.
-The caracters in the sequences belong to an amount of unique characters with length according to char set size.
+The characters in the sequences belong to an amount of unique characters with length according to char set size.

 Based on the input tensor the model outputs a tensor of shape [number of examples, char set size].
 This output tensor represents the model's predicted propabilities of the characters following the input sequence.
 Based on the models output propabilities the text generator draws a random sample based on the predicted propabilities, which is used to get the next character.
 When the next character is obtained it is one-hot encoded and concatenated with the previous input sequence to form the input tensor for the next prediction step.
 This process is repeteated until characters of a given length have been generated.